Home in Halifax

 Home in Halifax is a 1993 live album by Stan Rogers.
 It was recorded by the CBC during a concert Rogers performed at the Rebecca Cohn Auditorium in Halifax, Nova Scotia in March 1982, 11 years prior.
 The concert was put together as a live radio and T.V. broadcast celebrating Rogers' annual appearance at the Cohn.
 The stage was decorated with a ship's mast, wheels, lobster traps and fishing nets.
+The live album also contains a never-before-released song called "Sailor's Rest".

 A release the previous year, titled "In Concert" and released on CBC's "Variety Recordings" label, featured a different track listing of material from the same concert.